Our Privacy Notice - How we use, store and transmit personal data

 Your Legal Rights

-You have the right to request the erasing of your data under the policy Right to Erasure (‘right to be forgotten’) in article 17 of Chapter 3 of the GDPR (EU) 2016/679.
+Where your data is processed on the basis of your consent, you have the right to request the erasing of your data under the policy Right to Erasure (‘right to be forgotten’).

 You have the right to know what information we hold about you, what we use it for and if the information is to be shared, who it will be shared with.